How to Support Your Student

 Copy of their passport

 Advise your student to keep a copy of their passport information pages and number with them in case the original is lost or damaged.
 Keep the copy somewhere separate from the original.
-The Study Abroad & Away Office requires a copy of each student's passport to have on file in case a copy is needed.
+The Study Abroad & Away Office keeps a copy of each student's passport on file just in case it's needed.

 Be sure there is a specific place for them to keep their passport.
-Having a designated place leads to less confusion and easier access for them.
-When choosing the location make sure it is not an area that can be easily accessible to other people besides the student.
+Having a designated place leads to less confusion and easier access.
+When choosing the location make sure it's not an area easily accessible to others besides the student.

 Visa

 Most countries in the world require foreign visitors to obtain an entry visa.
 A visa is usually a stamp on a page of the passport that signifies an agreement on conditions of entry.
-In some cases, stays of more than three months require that you obtain a residence permit before leaving the country, instead of a visa.
+In some cases, stays of more than three months require that you obtain a residence permit before leaving the country or upon arrival, instead of a visa.
 Common visa types are tourist, student, and work.
 Visa fees vary.

 Visa and residence permit requirements vary widely.
 Please consult the U.S. Department of State Travel website for the most current information on entry and exit requirements for your student’s destination.